Ackee-Blockchain/2025-workshop-fuzzing/README.md

 ```

 Details of compiler settings can be found in the [compiler setting documentation](https://ackee.xyz/wake/docs/latest/compilation/#include-paths).

-### VSCode Extension

-Find `Solidity (Wake)` in the marketplace and install it (optional).
-It supports deploying and interacting with on-chain contracts.
-It also shows static analysis results.

 ### Usage of detector and printer from Wake